julfiker/php_jaspersoft/README.md

 Integation jaspersoft REST API to php application to manage report in all format as jasper provided like pdf, docx and xlsx etc. I tried to make it easier to integration with jasper soft.

-## Install into the appliation through composer
+## Install it to the appliation through composer
 `composer install <package name>`

 ### Laravel specific configuration